Qcombo: A Python Package for Automated Commutator Calculations of Quantum Many-Body Operators: Package Description

 Next, we define the operator indices involved in the commutator to be evaluated.
 As an illustrative example, we consider the commutator between a normal-ordered one-body operator and a two-body operator,

 The indices associated with the left and right operators must be distinct.
 Once the indices are specified, the corresponding operator objects can be constructed using the \lstinline{bodys} class for subsequent symbolic manipulations.
+The \lstinline{bodys} class also provides the following adjustable settings: \begin{enumerate} \item \lstinline{bodys.wick_mode}.
+Accepts either \lstinline{"SR"} or \lstinline{"MR"} (default). \lstinline{"MR"} indicates a multi‑reference state, allowing contractions involving two‑ and higher-body irreducible density matrices based on the generalized Wick theorem, whereas \lstinline{"SR"} indicates a single‑reference state, allowing contractions involving only one‑body irreducible density matrices.